ChristianNikodemus/myFilms-client/README.md

+# myFilms - Client

 Welcome to the front end of myFilms Application.
 This project uses the front end framework: React, to compliment my API Database!

+## Objective

-Objective: Using React, build the client-side for an application called myFlims based on its existing server-side code (REST API and database).
+Using React, build the client-side for an application called myFlims based on its existing server-side code (REST API and database).

-Technical Features:
+### Technical Features

 - The application is a single-page application (SPA)
 - Uses state routing to navigate between views and share URLs